GoogleCloudPlatform/genai-for-marketing/README.md

 .
 ├── app
 └── notebooks
+└── templates
 ```

-- [`/app`](https://github.com/leiterenato/genai-demos/tree/main/demo_genai_marketing/app): Source code for demo app.
+- [`/app`](/app): Source code for demo app.
-- [`/notebooks`](https://github.com/leiterenato/genai-demos/tree/main/demo_genai_marketing/notebooks): Sample notebooks demonstrating the concepts covered in this demonstration.
+- [`/notebooks`](/notebooks): Sample notebooks demonstrating the concepts covered in this demonstration.
+- [`/templates`](/templates): Workspace Slides, Docs and Sheets templates used in the demonstration.

 ## Demonstrations

 In this repository, the following demonstrations are provided:

-**Marketing Insights**: Utilize Looker Dashboards to access and visualize marketing data, enabling the creation of tailored marketing materials such as headlines, product descriptions, email campaigns, and visuals.
+**- Marketing Insights**: Utilize Looker Dashboards to access and visualize marketing data, enabling the creation of tailored marketing materials such as headlines, product descriptions, email campaigns, and visuals.
 These features can empower businesses to connect with their target audience more efficiently, thereby improving conversion rates.
-**Audience and Insight finder**: Conversational interface that translates natural language into SQL queries.
+**- Audience and Insight finder**: Conversational interface that translates natural language into SQL queries.
 By offering precise insights into data, it assists businesses in making more informed decisions.
-**Trendspotting**: Identify emerging trends in the market by analyzing Google Trends data on a Looker Dashboard and summarizing news related to top search terms.
+**- Trendspotting**: Identify emerging trends in the market by analyzing Google Trends data on a Looker Dashboard and summarizing news related to top search terms.
 This can help businesses to stay ahead of the competition and to develop products and services that meet the needs of their customers.
-**Content Search**: Improve the search experience for enterprise users with Gen App Builder.
+**- Content Search**: Improve the search experience for enterprise users with Gen App Builder.
 This can help businesses to find the information they need more quickly and easily.
-**Content Generation**: Craft compelling and captivating email content, website articles, social media updates, and assets for PMax, all aimed at achieving specific goals such as boosting sales, gathering leads, or enhancing brand recognition.
+**- Content Generation**: Craft compelling and captivating email content, website articles, social media updates, and assets for PMax, all aimed at achieving specific goals such as boosting sales, gathering leads, or enhancing brand recognition.
 This encompasses both textual and visual elements.
-**Workspace integration**: Transfer the assets you've generated earlier to Workspace.
+**- Workspace integration**: Transfer the assets you've generated earlier to Workspace and visualize in Google Slides, Docs and Sheets.

-## Notebooks
+## Notebooks and code samples

 The notebooks listed below were developed to explain the concepts exposed in this repository:
 - [Getting Started](/notebooks/1_environment_setup.ipynb) (1_environment_setup.ipynb): This notebook is part of the deployment guide and helps with dataset preparation.